selfdriven-foundation/selfdriven-network/docs/pages/social-interface.md

 * All methods are access as http POSTs
 * All data to be sent in the body as JSON \- so protected by SSL.
 * All response data returned as JSON.
-* All http response statuses are 200 with status=”OK|ER” \- REST/http status code version is coming.
+* All http response statuses are 200 with status=”OK,ER”.

 **Usage**